quanvo87/AppStore/README.md

 # App Store

+- Search apps just like the Apple App Store
+- View app details and screen shots
+- View apps by category, popularity, and recent searches

 ## Installation Instructions

-- clone the repo and `cd` into it
+- Clone repo and `cd` into it
-- run `AppStore.xcodeproj`
+- Open `AppStore.xcodeproj`
-- run the simulator
+- `⌘ + r` to run simulator

-> Note: The backend consists of REST APIs deployed as serverless cloud functions.
-They go to sleep after inactivity, so each API could take ~5 seconds to start up.
-Things should be snappy after that though.
+> Note: Backend is cloud functions.
+Please allow ~5 seconds to wake up.

-## Notable Features
+## Features

-- 3 ways to search a term:
-    - touch a `Recent Search`
-    - type in the search bar and tap `Search` on the keyboard
-    - type in the search bar and tap one of the suggestions that appear

-- Async loading and caching of images provides fast, smooth scrolling.
-Even while scrolling extremely quickly through a large amount of images.

-- Dependency injection

-- SearchServiceProtocol:
-    - concrete implementation retains a `DispatchWorkItem`
+- Search apps with live suggestions via `UISearchController`

-    - on each keystroke in search bar, this class cancels the pending work item
+  - Each keystroke in search bar cancels pending work item
-    - only makes http request after 250 ms delay
+  - Only make request after 250 ms delay
-    - reduces amount of unnecessary requests
+  - Reduces unnecessary requests

-- properly displays wide vs tall screen shots in app preview and detail cells
+- Smooth scrolling via async loading and caching of images

+- `AppDetailViewController` features vertical and horizontal scrolling `UICollectionViewCell`s to emulate real App Store

+- Dependency injection:

+  - Network layer consists of several single responsibility service protocols
+  - Controllers depend on these abstractions
+  - Production code uses `URLSession` implementation of these protocols by default

+- Implementation details hidden from classes using factories

+- Profiled in Instruments

+- Frontend has zero dependencies

-- Express serverless cloud functions inside `/functions` folder
+- Backend is Express cloud functions

-## TODO

-Things to add:

-- unit and UI tests
-- cache to file system
-- background updates
-- swagger

-More found in issues.

-Please let me know if you have any questions!